gouravkhunger/CodeForces/CONTRIBUTING.md

-This file includes the conventions you should follow while submitting a PR to this repository.
+This file includes the conventions you should follow while submitting a Pull Request to this repository.

 # Contribution Guidelines

 ## Prerequisites
 Be sure that your solutions is working and accepted in the official [CodeForces](https://codeforces.com) website.
-While submitting a PR, providing a screenshot of the Accepted tag from CodeForces will boost the merging process.
+While submitting a Pull Request, providing a screenshot of the Accepted tag from CodeForces will boost the merging process.